shubhamchau222/review_scrapper_project/README.md

  Project Details : -

     1 .
-To known the requirements of the project , kindly read the <requirements.txt> file.
+To know the requirements of the project , kindly read the <requirements.txt> file.

     2. In this project we are trying to scrapp the reviews of any product which is available on the flipkart.